sbamboo/webutv-megachunkburgers/js/readme.txt

-Food.js contains al food items with names and pictures aswell as price
+Food.js contains all food items with names and pictures aswell as price (very important)